Troglodyne-Internet-Widgets/tCMS/Readme.md

 This sets up nginx, reverse proxy and SSL certs for you.
 You must set up the user which runs tCMS to have the primary group www-data if you want to be able to run without sudo or run as a usermode service.
-It is strongly suggested that you chmod everything but the run/ directory to be 0700.
+It is strongly suggested that you chmod everything but the run/ directory to be 0700, particularly in a shared environment.

+It also sets up the mailserver and DNS for you.

 A Dockerfile and deployment scripts are provided for your convenience in building/running containers based on this:
 ```